buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

                                     label="reason:",
                                     required=True, size=80),

-        # in case you dont require authentication this will display
+        # in case you don't require authentication this will display
         # input for user to type his name
         username=util.UserNameParameter(label="your name:",
                                         size=80),